 Our experience with the Hathaspace HEPA air purifier – HSP-001

 After a considerable amount of time researching our options, we decided to give the Hathaspace HSP001 Smart True HEPA Air Purifier a try.
-They are rated to cover a 700 square foot area, so we ordered two of them.
+They are rated to cover a 700 square foot area, so we ordered two of them from Amazon.
 We placed one in the living area and the other in our work area.

 The Hathaspace HSP 001 is big enough to do the job and small enough to move around easily.
 It weighs just twelve pounds and measures twenty inches tall and thirteen inches left to right.
 It is about seven inches deep and has a handy grip area built into the top rear to carry it.